Springtime + RECIPE: Balsamic Strawberries & Cream Sweet Rolls

 4 ounces cream cheese, softened

-In a large stockpot or Dutch oven, combine milk, vegetable oil and sugar.
-Heat over medium heat until lukewarm.
-Turn off burner and remove from heat.
-You want the mixture to be warm to the touch but not hot.
-110 degrees is ideal, but I don’t have a thermometer so I go by feel.
-If its too hot for your finger, it’s way too hot for yeast.
-Once lukewarm, add yeast and stir to combine.
-Let sit for 2 minutes.
-Return Dutch oven to burner and add 4 cups flour.
+2. In a large stockpot or Dutch oven, combine milk, oil and remaining 1/2 cup sugar.
+Heat over low heat until just warm to the touch (100-110 degrees is optimal).
+This should take about 5 minutes.
+Remove from heat and stir in yeast.
+Let sit for 10 minutes, then add 4 cups flour.
 Stir until combined, scraping down the sides a couple times if necessary.
-Cover with a clean towel and let rise for 1 hour.
+Cover and allow to rise for 1 hour.

-Set rolls on top of oven and cover with a clean towel or plastic wrap.
-Allow to rise for 20 minutes.
+10. Set rolls on top of the oven, cover, and allow to rise for 20 minutes.
 Once risen, bake for 20-25 minutes until golden brown on top.
-Spread whipped cream cheese frosting (recipe below) over both pans while warm and enjoy!
+Serve as is or add cream cheese frosting.

 1/2 teaspoon sea salt

-Combine butter and cream cheese in the bowl of a stand mixer.
-Beat together until creamy and well-combined, at least three minutes.
-Add powdered sugar, salt and vanilla extract.
-Start the machine slowly so the powdered sugar doesn’t go everywhere.
-Once combined, turn to medium speed and beat for 3-5 minutes until light and fluffy.
+1. Combine butter and cream cheese in the bowl of a stand mixer.
+Beat together until creamy and well-combined, at least two minutes.